Flanders Audiovisual Fund

 - The VAF/Game Fund co-finances the development of video games by games companies in Flanders and Brussels.

-In addition, VAF has a promotional department, known as Flanders Image along with a wide range of accompanying activities and support measures in the area of talent development, research and film culture.
+In addition, VAF has a promotional department, known as Flanders Image, along with a wide range of accompanying activities and support measures in the area of talent development, research, film culture and sustainability - the latter known as 'e-Mission'.

 For more information about VAF: